goutam-khowal/DSA-Practice/Data Strucrures/Beginner/Doubly_Linked_List/Doubly_Linked_List_Operations.md

 Append(value)
 Pre: value is the value to add to the end of the doubly linked list
-Post: A new node with the given value is added at the tail of the list newNode ← new DoublyLinkedListNode(value) // Create a new node with the given value
+Post: A new node with the given value is added at the tail of the list newNode ← new Node(value) // Create a new node with the given value

 // If there is no head yet, make the new node the head and tail if this.head = null THEN